sbrl/Minetest-WorldEditAdditions/README.md

 Please also make sure that the logic for every new command has it's own file.
 For example, the logic for `//floodfill` goes in `worldeditadditions/floodfill.lua`, the logic for `//overlay` goes in `worldeditadditions/overlay.lua`, etc.

+I, Starbeamrainbowlabs (@sbrl), have the ultimate final say.

 ## WorldEditAdditions around the web
 Are you using WorldEditAdditions for a project?
 Open an issue and I'll add your project to the below list!